-Ties with heart-checks that go into tie plate area (12" into interior of the tie) will be rejected if the check is more than $\frac{1}{2}$ " cumulative wide or if check causes plate area to be convex/concave.
-Prefer heartwood to be centered.
+Ties with heart-checks that go into tie plate area (12" into interior of the tie) will be rejected if the check is more than 1⁄2" cumulative wide or if check causes plate area to be convex/concave.

 Straightness will be measured from any edge of a tie to a straight line parallel to the edge of the tie.
 This will be true for the top to bottom of the tie, as well as from side to side of the tie.
 No tie will deviate from straightness by more than 1" per lineal 10' section, prorated over the length of the tie and rounded to the nearest $\frac{1}{2}$ " along its length.